-- Cook the chicken and the potato in 8 cups of water and 1 cube of chicken bouillon.
+- Cook the chicken and the potato in 8 cups of water and 1 cube of chicken bouillon, over medium heat.
 Once the potato and the chicken are fork tender, take them out and reserve 2.5 cups of the broth for the dough.

 - Bring the broth back to the pot and add the mashed potatoes and the butter.
+Cook under medium heat.
 When it boils, add the flour a little at a time, stirring constantly, until it forms a dough.

-- Knead the dough while it's still warm, until silky and smooth.
+- Transfer the dough to a clean counter.
+Knead the dough while it's still warm, until silky and smooth.

 - To make the filling, sauté the onions and garlic until translucent and the add the chicken, poultry seasoning and the parsley.
 Mix everything together and season with salt and pepper.
 Add the cream cheese and cook until the cream cheese is melted and everything is incorporated.

-- To make your coxinhas, take a little piece of the dough and form a ping pong sized ball.
+- To assemble the coxinhas, take a little piece of the dough and form a ping pong sized ball.
 Flatten it into a disc, hollowing up the middle for the filling.

 - To coat your coxinhas with breadcrumbs, first wet one of your hands with cold water and pass it on the coxinha.
 Then, coat the coxinha with breadcrumbs.
 Set it aside in a baking sheet and continue to coat all your coxinhas.

-- Fill a saucepan with enough vegetable oil to cover the coxinhas.
+- Fill a Dutch oven or large pot with enough vegetable oil to cover the coxinhas.

 - Heat the oil and fry your coxinhas in batches, until they're golden brown.

-- Place the fried coxinhas on a plate covered with paper towels so the paper towels absorb the excess of oil.
+- Place the fried coxinhas on a plate covered with paper towels to drain the excess oil.